influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/index.md

    * [Introduction](introduction/) - this document presents the fundamental concepts of working with TICKscript in Kapacitor and Chronograf.
    * [Syntax](syntax/) - this covers the essentials of how TICKscript statements and structures are organized.
-   * [Lamda Expressions](expr/) - this section provides essential information about working with these argument types, which are commonly provided to TICKscript nodes.
+   * [Lambda Expressions](expr/) - this section provides essential information about working with these argument types, which are commonly provided to TICKscript nodes.
    * [Specification](spec/) - this introduces the specification defining TICKscript.

 Outside of this section the following articles may also be of interest.